tomchomiak/ES2015/README.md

 ```

-Use var in *for* loops will cause some unexpected behaviour because of hoisting
+Use var in *for* loops may also cause some unexpected behaviour because of hoisting.
+Especially, if you have any callbacks within the for loop.

 ```javascript